kovidgoyal/calibre/manual/edit.rst

 You can add a new image, font, stylesheet, etc. from your computer into the book by clicking :guilabel:`File->New file`.
-This lets you either import a file by clicking the :guilabel:`Import resource file` button or create a new blank html file or stylesheet by simply entering the file name into the box for the new file.
+This lets you either import a file by clicking the :guilabel:`Import resource file` button or create a new blank HTML file or stylesheet by simply entering the file name into the box for the new file.

 You can also import multiple files into the book at once using File->Import